-On Android, both offer widgets.
-Google Keep offers two types of widgets.
+Google Keep offers two widget types on Android.
 A user can write instant notes using the quick capture widget, while the note list widget is for seeing the notes on the home screen.
 It comes with multiple options, including all notes, pinned notes, reminders, and user-created text labels.

 OneNote comes with five widgets in total.
 A user can create notes, start an audio recording, start with a text note, start with a photo note, and open the recent notes.

-OneNote anywhere provides an option to control the synchronisation by disabling the files and image sync
+Disable sync: OneNote provides an option to control the synchronisation by disabling the file and image sync.

 People also like: Samsung Notes vs. Google Keep